 But Snake River takes it a step further, also grading their product on the Japanese Beef Marbling Standard, which has 12 levels of marbling grades.
 A majority of US Prime-graded beef is about a four or a five on the Japanese scale.
 Snake River offers beef that is either a Black Grade, which is a six or above or the Gold Grade, which is a whopping nine or above, making it top dog of American beef.

 Any cut of beef you want, they’ve got, all wet-aged to perfection: Ground beef, Ribeyes, T-bones, Filet Mignon, even the glorious 2”-thick Tomahawk Steak.
 They also offer Kurobuta pork, which is the pork-equivalent to Wagyu beef.
 They use only Berkshire hogs, lovingly cared for by small, family farms.
 Hot dogs, baby back ribs, pork bellies, you name it, they’ve got it.

 Their packages are top notch, offering everything you’d need for your barbecue.
-The Summer Sizzler has hot dogs and ground bee, everything you need for an unforgettable barbecue.
+The Grillers Delight has hot dogs and ground beef, everything you need for an unforgettable barbecue.
 Or go crazy and choose something like the Steaks and Chops package, which includes two Kurobuta Pork Porterhouses, two Kurobuta boneless pork chops, two 8-oz.
 Filet Mignons, and two 6-oz.
 Ribeye Filets.
 You’d be the fanciest griller in town.

 There’s a reason the top restaurants in the world use Snake River Farms’ American Wagyu.
 There are lots of reasons actually.
 Their care for animal welfare, their environmentally-friendly production, and their absolutely superior product is destined to make Snake River Farms your new favorite butcher.